 A number of major airlines have suspended or reduced flights all over the world, including Qantas, Virgin Australia and Jetstar.
 However, airlines are also offering refunds or free rescheduling services to affected customers, so you shouldn't be out of pocket for the cost of your ticket.

 As for your other pre-paid travel expenses like accommodation, cruises or tours, you may be able to claim back your losses with travel insurance if your plans have been impacted by the cancellations or delays.

 What do I do if I get stuck overseas and can't return to Australia?

 Unless you get coronavirus (COVID-19), the likelihood that you'll get stuck overseas for an extended period of time is low.
-At this current time, the Australian government is still allowing all citizens to return home on the promise that they will self-isolate for a further 14 days to limit exposure.
+At this current time, the Australian government is still allowing all citizens to return home though they need to follow quarantine and isolation advice to limit exposure.